 Over the years our fruit and vegetable crops have also benefited from the generous use of farmyard manure (courtesy of own cows in the past and now our neighbour`s cattle), which greatly helps soil fertility, and ultimately the quality of our produce.

 In recent years we have invested very heavily into producing strawberries on a “Table-Top System”, which means you can pick without bending down!
 The plants are grown in troughs filled with peat, supported by a steel structure, and crop for 1/2 years.
-When the plants are finished, the troughs are emptied out, composted and spread onto our grass fields.
-Most of our production is now on this system.
-We also utilise different varieties and techniques to spread the harvest from early summer, right through to first frosts in the autumn.
+When the plants are finished, the troughs are emptied out onto our fields and incorporated into the soil.
+All of our strawberry production is now on this system.
+We also utilise different varieties and techniques to spread the harvest.